mkb-source/CompoundInterestCalculator/README.md

-# CompoundInterestCalculator
+# Compound Interest Calculator
 This is a compound interest calculator that I built using R. The word document attached gives instructions on how to use it.
 It was a required assignment for a class where we were required to create a name and mission statement for our "bank".
+The result of this calculator provides a graphical representation of how money grows over time, with a statement providing the exact amount in $ over the user-input time period at a certain interest rate.